ABT Needs Your Support Now ABT CRISIS RELIEF FUND

 In November 2002, he took part in the Roseta Mauri International Dance Competition in Reus, Spain, winning a scholarship to The Royal Ballet School.

 Ribagorda joined Boston Ballet in 2003 as a member of the corps de ballet.
 His repertory with the company included soloist roles in Don Quixote, Stars and Stripes, The Nutcracker, Drink to Me Only With Thine Eyes and Swan Lake.

 Ribogorda joined American Ballet Theatre as a member of the corps de ballet in August 2004.
-His repertory with the Company includes the Tractor Driver in The Bright Stream, Lead Mazurka/Czardas in Coppélia, Birbanto in Le Corsaire, the Lead Gypsy and Sancho Panza in Don Quixote, Wilfred in Giselle, the Spanish Dance and the Russian Dance in Alexei Ratmansky’s The Nutcracker, Benvolio in Romeo and Juliet, a Fairy Knight in The Sleeping Beauty, the Italian Prince in Ratmansky’s The Sleeping Beauty, the Neapolitan Dance in Swan Lake, Pluto in Sylvia, Don Zucchero in Whipped Cream and roles in Amazed in Burning Dreams, Bach Partita, Baker’s Dozen, Black Tuesday, Deuce Coupe, Duets, Everything Doesn’t Happen at Once, From Here On Out, Private Light and Sinfonietta.
+His repertory with the Company includes the Tractor Driver in The Bright Stream, Lead Mazurka/Czardas in Coppélia, Birbanto in Le Corsaire, the Lead Gypsy and Sancho Panza in Don Quixote, Wilfred in Giselle, the Spanish Dance and the Russian Dance in Alexei Ratmansky’s The Nutcracker, Benvolio in Romeo and Juliet, a Fairy Knight in The Sleeping Beauty, the Italian Prince in Ratmansky’s The Sleeping Beauty, the Neapolitan Dance in Swan Lake, Pluto in Sylvia, Don Zucchero in Whipped Cream and roles in Amazed in Burning Dreams, Bach Partita, Baker’s Dozen, Black Tuesday, Deuce Coupe, Duets, Everything Doesn’t Happen at Once, From Here On Out, Private Light, Sinfonietta and A Time There Was.
 He created the role of the Recruit in Ratmansky’s The Nutcracker and a featured role in Dumbarton.

 * created role